benjaminion/upgrading-ethereum-book/src/book.md

 #### Inactivity penalties

 The inactivity penalty is applied to all validators at every epoch based on their individual inactivity scores, irrespective of whether a leak is in progress or not.
-When there is no leak, the scores return to zero (rapidly for active validators, less rapidly for inactive onces), so most of the time this is a no-op.
+When there is no leak, the scores return to zero (rapidly for active validators, less rapidly for inactive ones), so most of the time this is a no-op.

 The penalty for validator $i$ is calculated as